Jawschamp/fnbot-client/README.md

 7. Done.
 Now you can join the bots lobby and set its cosmetics.
 For a list of available commands, see [Commands](#Commands)

 ## Commands
+> This commands can be used if you direct message the bot.
+They won't work in party chat!
 - `skin <name/ID>` - Sets the bots skin. `value` can be either the ID or the name of the skin you'd like to display
 - `emote <name/ID>` - Sets the bots emote. `value` can be either the ID or the name of the emote you'd like to display